Have you heard of the ketogenic diet?

 Ketosis occurs when you eat a low carb (less than 50 grams) high protein diet, which in turns makes your body run out of glucose, which it uses as fuel.

 The body has no option other than to start breaking down the available proteins and fats to use for energy, creating molecules known as ketone bodies.
 These ketones replace glucose and are used as fuel by the muscles and the brain.
-This process can in return cause weight loss.

 A study conducted by The National Institute of Health revealed that the brain prefers ketones to glucose.
 Certain individuals may operate more efficiently on ketones than glucose.
 I hear a lot of people complain that although they do not eat a lot of food, they still get fat.
 Listen carefully because this is why.
 You might not be eating a lot, but what you are eating may be loaded with excessive carbs.